The Basics: What is CheaterLand.com?

 Defamation Removal Fact: At the federal level, there are no criminal defamation laws in the U.S., as it was declared “unconstitutionally vague” in 1966, and historically, has not been enforced.
 However, as of 2005, twenty-four states and the U.S. Virgin Islands have criminal defamation laws and provisions.
-To check to see if your state has their own criminal defamation laws, click here to learn what constitutes criminal defamation, and its respective penalties.

 So, who can I hold liable?